MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultPluginsSetting
   #### Default Adobe Flash setting

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Determines whether websites that aren't covered by [PluginsAllowedForUrls](#pluginsallowedforurls) or [PluginsBlockedForUrls](#pluginsblockedforurls) can automatically run the Adobe Flash plug-in.
-You can select 'BlockPlugins' (2) to block Adobe Flash on all sites, or you can select 'ClickToPlay' (3) to let Adobe Flash run but require the user to click the placeholder to start it.
+You can select 'BlockPlugins' to block Adobe Flash on all sites, or you can select 'ClickToPlay' to let Adobe Flash run but require the user to click the placeholder to start it.
 In any case, the [PluginsAllowedForUrls](#pluginsallowedforurls) and [PluginsBlockedForUrls](#pluginsblockedforurls) policies take precedence over 'DefaultPluginsSetting'.

 Automatic playback is only allowed for domains explicitly listed in the [PluginsAllowedForUrls](#pluginsallowedforurls) policy.
 If you want to enable automatic playback for all sites, consider adding http://* and https://* to this list.

 If you don't configure this policy, the user can change this setting manually.

-* 2 = Block the Adobe Flash plug-in

-* 3 = Click to play

 The former '1' option set allow-all, but this functionality is now only handled by the [PluginsAllowedForUrls](#pluginsallowedforurls) policy.
-Existing policies using '1' will operate in Click-to-play mode.
+Existing policies using '1' will operate in 'ClickToPlay' mode.

+Policy options mapping:

+* BlockPlugins (2) = Block the Adobe Flash plugin

+* ClickToPlay (3) = Click to play

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes